Welcome to Ferndale's

 Our Department of Public Works (DPW) services all Ferndale residences.
 Simply rake your leaves to the curb by 7:00 a.m. on the Monday of your scheduled week's pickup and DPW will be by before the end of the week to vacuum them.

 The City of Ferndale's curbside leaf pickup runs annually from roughly the third week of October through the beginning of December.
-Dates vary by year; this year's dates and other important information is published on the leaf pickup page.
+Dates vary by year; this year's dates and other important information are published on the leaf pickup page.

-Pipes can freeze due to sudden drop in temperature, poor insulation, or thermostats set too low.
+Pipes can freeze due to a sudden drop in temperature, poor insulation, or thermostats set too low.
 Both plastic and copper pipes can burst, and recovering from frozen pipes is not as simple as calling a plumber.
 According to AAA, a 1/8-inch crack in a pipe can spew up to 250 gallons of water a day, causing flooding, serious structural damage, and the potential for mold.

 If your water pipes have already burst, turn off the water at the main shutoff valve in the house.
 Leave the water faucets turned on.
 Make sure everyone in your family knows where the water shutoff valve is and how to open and close it.